Table of Contents

 Requests are online forms hosted by Jobber that allow your clients to request work to be done.
 These forms can be put on your website, social media pages, or clients can use the form by logging into client hub.
-Online booking allows your clients to select a preferred time for their appointment.

 Request settings can be found by going to Gear Icon > Settings > Requests.